Introduction To Hive Architecture

 - get metadata request from the meta store

 - sending the plan back to the driver

 - fetching results for the appropriate user query

 - execution engine processing in HDFS with the map-reduce and fetch results from the data nodes created by the job tracker. it acts as a connector between Hive and Hadoop.

 The job of the execution engine is to communicate with nodes to get the information stored in the table.
 Here SQL operations like create, drop, alter are performed to access the table.

 We have gone through Hive Architecture and their working flow, hive basically performs petabyte amount of data, and hence it’s a data warehouse package on the Hadoop platform.
-As hive is a good choice of handling high data volume, it helps in data preparation with the guide of SQL interface to solve the MapReduce issues.
+As hive is a good choice for handling high data volume, it helps in data preparation with the guide of SQL interface to solve the MapReduce issues.
 Apache hive is an ETL tool to process structured data.
 Knowing the working of hive architecture helps corporate people to understand the principle working of the hive and has a good start with hive programming.

 This has been a guide to Hive Architecture.
 Here we discuss the hive architecture, different components, and workflow of the hive. you may also look at the following articles to learn more-